Mackenzie-High/autumn/specification/functions/fa885ea662ee33e74d1b2dfe8aa7e3ea.md

 ## Formals

-+ Parameter annocontains the values to count, if any.
++ Parameter anno contains the values to count, if any.

 ## Returns